 “I hate school.
 I don’t know why I have to go,” she pouted, sitting in the passenger seat next to her mother and looking out the window.”

 Anne bit her tongue and kept her eyes on the road.
 They had this conversation at least once a week since Eliza flunked out of her freshman year at the state university and transferred to the local community college.
 She had been a good high school student but it was the extracurricular activities that she loved.
 Eliza served on the monthly dance committee and swim team and on a whim tried out for the golf team because it looked fun, never having held a club until the week before tryouts.
-She cheered for the baseball and basketball teams and had a wide circle of friends.
+She cheered for all the sports teams and had a wide circle of friends.
 Overall, she was a happy, well-behaved teenager but had no idea what she wanted to do beyond high school.

 “Eliza, we have this talk every week.
 You need an education for your future.
 This is your time to learn and decide what you want to do with the rest of your life,” her mother answered, feeling like a parrot.